 Cost of currency destruction

 After the news, we have seen that many individuals have burnt their cash and discarded the same, which is a loss to the economy.
 The government has to bear the cost of printing of new currency and its circulation.
 It makes sense when benefits of demonetization are higher.
+The cost of currency printing is a burden on the tax payers and is one of the many disadvantages of de-monetization.

 There are only advantages of demonetization in the long term.
 The government is taking all the necessary steps and actions to meet the currency demand and ensure the smooth flow of new currency.